DeepTempo/docs/docs/Advanced/automated.md

     - `*/15 9-17 * * MON-FRI`: Every 15 minutes, 9 AM–5 PM, Monday to Friday.
     - `30 23 L * *`: Runs at 11:30 PM on the last day of the month.

-Use this to automate periodic tasks efficiently.
 Notes:
 - If you do static inference the job will run when you deploy.
-If you use automatic inference it will be Scheduled for 8:00am UTC daily
+If you use automatic inference it will be Scheduled based on the `refresh_time`
 - When you add a table to a slot our app will create a stream to corresponding to the slot number.
 Stream names are automatically generated based on slot numbers:
   - Slot 1: `stream_one_interactions`
   - Slot 2: `stream_two_interactions`